samuelukoha/samuelukoha/README.md

 ### Hi there 👋
-A developing frontend developer that is currently learning javascript
+A Developing Frontend developer that is currently learning Javascript
 <!--
 **samuelukoha/samuelukoha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.